RanolP/utagoe/README.md

 - Wiki
 - Fully-Customizable Lyrics
 - Karaoke
-- Written in Rust (Powered by tauri and....
-Kagura? not sure, should I use preact with power of swc or snowpack?)
+- Lightweight and Fast (Using Tauri and Preact with TypeScript instead of Electron and React)